The ACTIVATE & PUBLISH tab inside the Event Builder groups all of your event activation, deadline and payment settings in one section.

 - Enter API credentials for connection

-Another thing to note!
-If you turn on the ability to Pay Online in addition to another offline payment method, your registrants will see another option by default: Pay Online Later.
+If you activate Pay Online in addition to another offline payment method, your registrants will see another option by default: PAY ONLINE LATER.
 Your registrants can select this, complete their registration and return at any later point to pay their balance via credit card online.

-You can instruct your attendees to simply click the link in their confirmation email (to pay balance online), or they may follow these steps:
+To pay an open balance online at a later date (after initial checkout), you can instruct the attendee to click the link in their confirmation email (to pay balance online), or to follow these steps:

 - Login to Eventsquid